 Undergraduate and graduate students at Georgetown University School of Health experience an innovative learning environment — inside and outside the classroom.
 Several student organizations are available to those looking to become more involved in the Georgetown Health community.

-The School of Health Dean’s Advisory Board is a group of students who represent the school’s three undergraduate majors.
-The group acts as a liaison between the school’s students, faculty, and administration and plays an active role in the student experience plans for the future of the School of Health.
+The School of Health Academic Council is a group of students who represent the school’s three undergraduate majors.
+The group acts as a liaison between the school’s students, faculty and administration and plays an active role in the student experience plans for the future of the School of Health.

 CURA: A Health Care Pre-Orientation Program